 Sadly, this would be the last of the fuzz/fun side of Ciudad.
-After this album, they got more sober, their lyrics started to make sense, and most of all, they seem to have lost most of the fun—and the fuzz.
-It’s Like A Magic is hardly on par with Ciudad’s first two albums, but when taken in this context – a collection of old songs that never made it to their first two albums, not so different from an outtakes or b-sides compilation – it’s actually up to snuff.
+After this album, they got more sober, their lyrics started to make sense, and most of all, they … Continue reading It’s Like A Magic (Ciudad, 2005)

 Two excellent lovely twinkly EPs…

 It’ll Be Alright (Ourselves the Elves, 2013) What elevates this from the rest of female-fronted bands of local indieland, I don’t know exactly.
 Maybe it’s the lack of synths.
 Or the lo-fi prod perhaps?
 Maybe it’s the untamed cymbals occasionally clashing with the guitars.
 Or maybe it’s the intimate air that makes me feel I’m in the same room with them – and they’re giving me the finest 12 minutes of twee-folk I can find – online.
 Or maybe it’s Akira Medina and Alyana Cabral’s call and response on “Shelter”.
 And maybe because their music reminds me a bit of Camera Obscura, only it’s more stripped-down and folksy.
 Or maybe it’s Kidlat Tahimik, who once asked why yellow is at the middle of the rainbow.
 Yes, I guess that’s the one.